lastweek/lastweek.github.io/docs/fpga/bitstream.md

 The proof-of-concept code to decode Xilinx bitstream is here: https://github.com/lastweek/fpga_decode_bitstream.

-USENIX Security 2020 has a paper on decrypting Xilinx bitstream: https://www.usenix.org/conference/usenixsecurity20/presentation/ender.
+[USENIX Security 2020](https://www.usenix.org/conference/usenixsecurity20/presentation/ender) has a paper on decrypting Xilinx bitstream.
 They find a vulnerability in the 7-series chip and in turn able to decrypt a fully encrypted bitstream.
 WHAT A HACK!

 ## Introduction

-A bitstream can configure an FPGA.
+An FPGA bitstream can configure an FPGA.
-A bitstream includes the descriptions of the hardware logic, routing, and initial values of the registers and the on-chip memory.
+A bitstream includes the description of the hardware logic, routing, and initial values for both registers and on-chip memory (e.g., LUT).
 The common impression is that a bitstream has vendor-specific format thus cannot be reversed or understood.
 This impression is partially true.